 Neuropsychiatric Genetics, Part B of the American Journal of Medical Genetics (AJMG), provides a forum for experimental and clinical investigations of the genetic, epigenetic and protein signaling mechanisms underlying neurologic and psychiatric disorders.
 It is a resource for novel genetics studies of the heritable nature of psychiatric and other nervous system disorders, characterized at the molecular, cellular or behavioral levels.
 Neuropsychiatric Genetics publishes eight times per year.

-Psychiatric Genetics: publishes papers which bring together clinical observations, psychological and behavioural abnormalities and genetic data.
+Psychiatric Genetics: publishes papers which bring together clinical observations, psychological and behavioral abnormalities and genetic data.
 The journal is also a forum for reporting new approaches to genetic research in psychiatry and neurology utilizing novel techniques or methodologies.
 Psychiatric Genetics publishes original Research Reports dealing with inherited factors involved in psychiatric and neurological disorders.
 This encompasses gene localization and chromosome markers, changes in neuronal gene expression related to psychiatric disease, linkage genetics analyses, family, twin and adoption studies, and genetically based animal models of neuropsychiatric disease.
-The journal covers areas such as molecular neurobiology and molecular genetics relevant to mental illness.